Get Support

 SOH Butterfly

-Marvetta and Anthony Grimes Family Center-Coming in 2025!!
+Marvetta and Anthony Grimes Family Center

-Groundbreaking is set to begin in 2024 with an anticipated completion date of 3rd quarter 2025.
-This project is a joint venture with Volunteers of America and will include two additional buildings on the land adjacent to the SOH Recovery House and the Father Glenn O’Connor Home.
-The first building will include 12 residential units, administrative offices, a daycare/preschool accommodating up to 65 children, and a medical clinic.
-The second building will include 24 residential units for women and their children after mom graduates from the recovery program.
-Upon completion of this next phase, the combined sober living campus will care for 75 women and many children!
+The Marvetta and Anthony Grimes Family Center is a joint venture with Volunteers of America and include two additional buildings on the land adjacent to the SOH Recovery House and the Father Glenn O’Connor Home.
+The first building includes 12 residential units, administrative offices, a daycare/preschool accommodating up to 65 children, and a medical clinic.
+The second building includes 24 residential units for single parents and their children after parent graduates from the recovery program.
+If you are interested in applying for a two year lease please send an email to grimesapartments@kittleproperties.com.

 As residents enter the program, members of our staff evaluate and work with each resident to establish specific goals.
 To remain in the house, each resident must comply with strict conditions, and abide by house rules.